TitaniusThorgor/NESNAKE/README.md

 Project_Gramfeld:

-It's Just snake for the NES
+It's just Snake for the NES